 Charles Hermite.

-Since the initial value problem \( y' = f(x,y) , \qquad y(x_0 ) = y_0 \) is equivalent to the Volterra integral equation (subject to the condition that the slope function f(x,y) and the solution y(x) are continuous functions)
+Since the initial value problem \( y' = f(x,y) , \qquad y(x_0 ) = y_0 \) is equivalent to the Volterra integral equation (subject that the slope function f(x,y) and the solution y(x) are continuous functions)

 Therefore, the sequence of Picard's iteration converges uniformly for all